-A: The Department may not have an exact match with the records from RIDE.
-Call 2-1-1, and they will take your information down to give to DHS staff to look into it.
-You will need to give the following: Your name, first and last name of the school age child, name of school the child attends, grade the child is in, child's learning schedule (fully virtual or hybrid), month(s) requesting benefits, mailing address and a phone number.
-DHS will re-issue benefits if necessary.
+A: DHS may not have an exact match with the records from RIDE.
+Call 2-1-1, and they will take your information down to give to DHS staff to investigate.
+You will need to give the following: Your name, first and last name of the school age child, name of school the child attends, grade the child is in, the child's learning schedule (fully virtual or hybrid), month(s) requesting benefits, mailing address and a phone number.
+DHS will re-issue if necessary.
 If you did not receive benefits due to an incorrect address, you should contact your child's school and provide an updated address.